bronson/gird/README.md

 which one is corrupt.
 Before, I'd have to open the file and try to guess which version was correct.

 Quick story...
-In the 1990s I moved my mp3 collection (painstakingly ripped from precions CDs) onto XFS.
+In the 1990s I moved my mp3 collection (painstakingly ripped from glittering CDs) onto XFS.
-In a few months I started to notice the occasional minor glitch during playback.
+Occasionally I noticed a minor glitch during playback, a click or a warble.
 I figured it was scheduler or buffer issues: some harmless transient so typical of operating systems back then.
-Over the next 5 years, with the assitance of power outages, XFS randomly inserted strings of null bytes into a few of my files.
+Turns out, over the next 5 years (with the assitance of power outages) XFS randomly inserted strings of null bytes into a few of my files.
 This collection was on three expensive and maxed out 20GB drives so there was no chance of having a backup.
 I didn't discover the corruption until I'd given all my CDs away (and, even if I had, I wasn't about to rip everything again).